+What’s the purpose of education?
 What constitutes a “good education”?

 A “good education” is commonly talked about as a building block of a “good life”.
 In order to achieve “the dream”, one must start with a “good education”.